 Faulty or substandard construction can cause property damage, financial loss, injury and even death.
 To protect consumers, Mississippi requires contractors to be licensed.
-MSBOC sets core requirements, develops and administers tests, and maintains a list of licensed contractors.
-The agency also investigates and facilitates the resolution of complaints against contractors in Mississippi.

 2. Statement of Agency Philosophy

 MSBOC strives to be a model regulatory agency that is committed to growing Mississippi's economy while protecting the lives and property of the citizens of Mississippi.
 The philosophy of the agency is to set a standard of excellence for construction regulation without being overly burdensome to contractors or a deterrent to business.
 The agency continually works to strengthen expertise in the areas of administrative law, regulatory law and rulemaking in order to improve the quality of the construction industry and its licensees and establish greater trust and credibility with the public.
 MSBOC is committed to the highest standards of performance in every aspect of our job.